DeMONLab-BioFINDER/karlsson_synthetic_taupet/README.md

 # karlsson_synthetic_taupet

 Code and final model to generate synthetic tau-PET scans from MRI, age and plasma p-tau217 will be available shortly.
+See two examples of true and generate tau-PET scans in the videos below.